Robert Peel: Early life

 Robert Peel was born on 5 February 1788 at Chamber Hall in Bury, Lancashire, to the industrialist and parliamentarian Sir Robert Peel, 1st Baronet, and his wife, Ellen Yates.
 The elder Robert was one of the richest textile manufacturers of the early Industrial Revolution and had a distinguished career as a member of parliament, even being consulted on financial matters by Prime Minister William Pitt the Younger.

 The family's history dates back to the 17th century, where it descends from yeomen in Lancashire.
-In 1731, a certain William Peele, bought a little estate called Peelfold which it was later inherited by his father.
-It was the elder Robert who changed the family name from "Peele" to "Peel", remarking that 'it was of no use as it did not add to the sound.'
+In 1731, a certain William Peele bought a little estate called Peelfold which later was inherited by Robert Peel senior.
+It was the elder Robert who changed the family name from "Peele" to "Peel", remarking that "it was of no use as it did not add to the sound."
 The family moved from Lancashire to Drayton Manor near Tamworth, Staffordshire; the manor house has since been demolished, and the site occupied by Drayton Manor Theme Park.

-Before the end of the year, Peel was motherless and according to historian Norman Gash "the warmth and care that a mother, or even in happier circumstances a stepmother, might have given them."
+Before the end of the year, Peel was motherless and—according to historian Norman Gash—left without "the warmth and care that a mother, or even in happier circumstances a stepmother, might have given them."
 Peel's father placed high standards for his children and raised the Peel boys on a discipline of hard work and proper duty.
 It was said that during the younger Peel's baptism, his father got down on his knees and dedicated his son's life to the country's service.

-From an early age, it was apparent that Robert was “the ablest of the family.”
-His father once asked a tutor if his son would become a “William Pitt,” to which the tutor replied, “I hope so… but Robert Peel will be Robert Peel.”
-He would later recall his father saying, “Bob, you dog, if you are not prime minister some day, I’ll disinherit you.”
+From an early age, it was apparent that Robert was "the ablest of the family".
+His father once asked a tutor if his son would become a "William Pitt", to which the tutor replied, "I hope so… but Robert Peel will be Robert Peel."
+He would later recall his father saying, "Bob, you dog, if you are not prime minister some day, I'll disinherit you."